What to expect:

 - Gastric band: A band is placed around the stomach and this limits stomach distension.
-As a result, patients feel fuller much sooner.19
+As a result, patients feel fuller much sooner.20

 - Roux-en-Y gastric bypass: The top of the stomach is attached to the start of the small intestine.
-This causes the stomach to fill more quickly, allowing patients to feel fuller, sooner.19
+This causes the stomach to fill more quickly, allowing patients to feel fuller, sooner.20

-- Sleeve gastrectomy: 80% of the stomach is removed surgically so that the patient can feel full with decreased food intake.19
+- Sleeve gastrectomy: A part of the stomach is removed surgically so that the patient can feel full with decreased food intake.20

-Weight loss surgery can be invasive and there is a risk of postoperative complications.14 These risks vary depending on surgery type.14 Typical surgical complications include bleeding, herniation, peritonitis, deep vein thrombosis and post-operative vitamin malabsorption among others.14, 20 Some of these complications can be more serious than the others but overall, peri-operative mortality is low and occurs in less than 1%.20
+Weight loss surgery can be invasive and there is a risk of postoperative complications.15 These risks vary depending on the surgery type.15 Typical surgical complications include bleeding, herniation, peritonitis, deep vein thrombosis and post-operative vitamin malabsorption among others.15,21 Some of these complications can be more serious than others but overall, peri-operative mortality is low and occurs in less than 1%.21

 For more guidance on Bariatric Surgery, see page 131 of the AACE/ACE Guidelines (2016).